sjsu-library/unionist/_items/unionist--image-0320.md

 relatedText: unionist--text-0236
 relatedTextIssue:
 filename:
-caption: William H. Burleigh seems to have had a way to influence people positively, that his more eccentric older brother Charles may have lacked.
+caption: William H. Burleigh seems to have had a character that influenced people positively, something his more eccentric older brother Charles may have lacked.
 order: '731'
 layout: items_item
 collection: items